marinamartinezalvaro/RabbitR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This is a teaching-oriented package for linear mixed models solved using Bayesian theory.
+This is a teaching-oriented package for univariate linear mixed models solved using Bayesian theory.
 The package includes visualization and characterization of marginal posterior distributions of the estimates.

 ## Installation